tylercallison/tylercallison/README.md

 Web Developer
 -------------

 I am a Senior majoring in Computer Science at San Diego State University and currently work at CrowdStrike.
-I have a passion for programming and love the ever-progressing field and being able to create anything I set my mind to.
+I have a passion for programming and love the ever-progressing field that allows me to create anything I set my mind to.

 * 🌍  I'm based in San Diego, California
 * ✉️  You can contact me at [callisontyler@gmail.com](mailto:callisontyler@gmail.com)